Finals Weekend 2025

 The first day of the Lilleshall Hall Bowls Club Finals weekend was held on Saturday in glorious sunshine, with four high-quality finals thrilling the spectators.

-Cyril Davies Cup - Quentin Smith beat Rod Paybe 21-20
+Cyril Davies Cup - Quentin Smith beat Rod Payne 21-20

 Club stalwarts Rod Payne and Quentin Smith contested a gripping final.
 Quentin established an early 10-4 lead, but Rod demonstrated his resilience, fighting back to level the score at 13-13 after 13 ends.
 The lead then exchanged hands multiple times in a tense finale.
 Rod was on the brink of victory, leading 20-19, but Quentin impressively claimed two shots on the 22nd end to clinch the title 21-20 and secure his first Veterans Cup success.